stuycs-gh-classrooms/nxtm-p01-pd10-the-chainsaw-man-church/README.md

 ### Necessary Features
 What are the core features that your program should have?
 These should be things that __must__ be implemented in order to make the program useable/playable, not extra features that could be added to make the program more interesting/fun.

-YOUR ANSWERS HERE
+- wasd
+- shoot
+- timer
+- score
+- restart
+- bullets
+- normal = does 2 dmg and destroyed when impacted
+- rounds
+- enemy hp scale double every 5 rounds
+-

 ### Extra Features

-Attacks:
-- Normal
-- Charge
-- Bounce
-- Parry
-- Health
-- Glory Kill
--
+bullet types:
+- charge = does 1+ dmg for each charge (starts at 1) and pierces
+  - each enemy pierced -1 dmg
+- bounce = does +2 dmg for each bounce on wall and +1 piece
+  - each enemy pierced -2 dmg
 Enemies:
-- Kamekaze
-- normal
-- Explode
-- Beam
-- Beam barrage
-- delyed explosion
-- bouncy
-- tank
-- Explode beam
-- Buffer
-- Teleporter
-- drunker
+- patterns: square, rect, tri, v
-- soilder
+- enemy types

+General:
-- no legs
+- explosions

 ### Array Usage
 How will you be using arrays in this project?